vaixellx/yii_pinterest_demo/README.md

 yii_pinterest_demo
 ==================

-Demo web like pinterest using Yii framework
+Demo web like pinterest using Yii framework.